grammyjs/website/site/docs/plugins/menu.md

 If you want your menu to re-render, you can call `ctx.menu.update()`.
 This will only work inside the handlers that you install on your menu.
-It will not work in other middleware elsewhere on your bot because it is not clear which menu should update.
+It will not work when called from other bot middleware, as in such cases there is no way to know _which_ menu should be updated.

 ```ts
 const menu = new Menu("time")